Compost? Garden Gro?

 Composting is nature’s process of recycling decomposed organic materials into a rich soil known as compost.
 Anything that was once living will decompose.
 By composting organic waste you are returning nutrients back into the soil in order for the cycle of life to continue.
 Finished compost looks like soil–dark brown, crumbly, and soft to the touch.
 At Remington, we age our compost until it is full of nutrients that are ready to be returned to plants and trees.
-Garden GRO is a screened compost containing leaves, grass clippings and brush that we grind and then age.
+We have nicknamed our compost, Garden Gro.
+It is a screened compost containing leaves, grass clippings and brush that we grind and then age.

-You will reduce pest problems along with your use of pesticides.
+By using Garden Gro, you will reduce pest problems in addition to the use of pesticides.